jacoknapp/EternalVows/README.md

 ## Troubleshooting
 - Server exits immediately (code 1):
   - Run `npm install` first to ensure dependencies are present.
-  - Check the terminal error message; ensure `config/config.json` is valid JSON.
+  - Check the terminal error message; ensure `config/config.yaml` is valid YAML (or JSON if using JSON).
   - Ensure the `config/` and `config/photos/` folders exist and are readable.
   - Port already in use?
 Set a different `PORT` or stop the other process.
 - Photos don’t appear: